-The private and public key length for the service certificate can be decided by the certificate applicant.
-The Digital and Population Data Services Agency (DPDSA) recommends that the minimum key length used be 2048-bit.
+The length of the private and public key of the service certificate can be determined by the certificate applicant.
+The key length of the service certificate issued by the Digital and Population Data Services Agency is at least 2048 bits in the RSA certificate and at least 256 bits in the ECC certificate.